The Teichm\"uller and Riemann Moduli Stacks: Abstract

 \section{Abstract}

-The aim of this paper is to study the structure of the higher-dimensional Teichm\"uller and Riemann moduli spaces, viewed as stacks over the category of complex manifolds.
-We first show that the space of complex operators on a smooth manifold admits a foliation transversely modeled on a translation groupoid, a concept that we define here.
-We then show how to construct explicitly a holonomy groupoid for such a structure and show that in this case its objects and morphisms form a finite-dimensional analytic space and its source and target maps are smooth morphisms.
-This holonomy data encodes how to glue the local Kuranishi spaces to obtain a groupoid presentation of the Teichm\"uller and Riemann moduli stacks, which can thus be characterized as Artin analytic stacks.
+The aim of this paper is to study the structure of the Teichm\"uller and Riemann moduli spaces, viewed as stacks over the category of complex analytic spaces, for higher-dimensional manifolds.
+We show that both stacks are analytic in the sense that they admit a smooth analytic groupoid as atlas.
+We then show how to construct explicitly such an atlas as a sort of generalized holonomy groupoid for such a structure.
 This is achieved under the sole condition that the dimension of the automorphism group of each structure is bounded by a fixed integer.
 All this can be seen as an answer to Question 1.8 of \cite{VerbitskySurvey}.